 Measure Would Ban Aerial Pesticide Spraying In Lincoln County

-It's a practice that became a concern last month for City of Depoe Bay Supervisor Brady Weidner when he found an email in his inbox.
+Last month, City of Depoe Bay Supervisor Brady Weidner found an email in his inbox.
 It said Hancock Timber was going to spray herbicides from helicopters on a recently logged track near the city’s reservoir within a few days.
 Weidmar was alarmed because that reservoir supplies water to the small coastal community.

-"They left a laundry list of chemicals that could be applied and they left in a toxic cocktail that concerned me quite a bit," he said.
+Weidner: “They left a laundry list of chemicals that could be applied and they left in a toxic cocktail that concerned me quite a bit.”

-"We all rely on these streams to create the raw water to treat and store that we use for drinking water and just having that as, you know, as our only source water here.
-We don’t, on the coast we don’t have a lot of wells," Weidner said.
+Brady Weidner: “We all rely on these streams to create the raw water to treat and store that we use for drinking water and just having that as, you know, as our only source water here.
+We don’t, on the coast we don’t have a lot of wells.”

-Backers of Measure 21-177 on the May 16 ballot in Lincoln County say the aerial spraying of herbicides that Hancock was planning should be outlawed.
+Backers of Measure 21-177 say the aerial spraying of herbicides that Hancock was planning should be outlawed.

-"So, this measure would make the practice illegal here in Lincoln County.
-And, we feel that’s really important to protect our watersheds, our children, and our wildlife," Davidson said.
+Davidson: ”So, this measure would make the practice illegal here in Lincoln County.
+And, we feel that’s really important to protect our watersheds, our children, and our wildlife.”

 Davidson and fellow supporters are concerned that when pesticides are sprayed from the air, the chemicals can drift to homes and waterways, affecting people and the environment.
 The Eugene organization Beyond Toxics has documented stories of Oregonians who’ve experienced health problems after their homes were sprayed by chemicals that drift from adjacent properties.
 Davidson and other measure backers say they want to stop that from happening in their county.